PJHkorea/time-density-tension/README.md

+### Before proceeding, it should be noted that this repository does not aim to oppose established cosmology; rather, it aligns with the existing framework while attempting to fill gaps in mainstream theory through a number-theoretic approach.
+It is a project that seeks to explain the "dark sector" (dark matter and dark energy) by attributing it to the physical mechanism of the geometric properties of spacetime.

 ### Since the theory can be long and tedious, I’ll start by sharing the code and terminal output.

 <p align="center">